You may be able to increase your serotonin levels without medication by spending time outdoors, adjusting your diet, and more.

 If you’re looking to increase serotonin to improve mood-related symptoms, including those of depression, these methods may not be enough.

-If you find that your symptoms are starting to impact your day-to-day life, consider reaching out for support from a therapist.
+If you find that your symptoms are starting to affect your day-to-day life, consider reaching out for support from a mental health professional.
 If you’re concerned about the cost, our guide to affordable therapy can help.

 Depending on your symptoms, you may be prescribed a selective serotonin reuptake inhibitor (SSRI) or another type of antidepressant.
 SSRIs help keep your brain from reabsorbing the serotonin that’s released.
 This leaves more available for use in your brain.